amdsyad/Dev1/README.md

-# Development for fun :metal:
+# Development for fun :v:

 Hi All here i just create simple website to learn web hacking and also can practice to learn source code review for PHP code.